collapsed-stacks/startups/questions/3766/value-of-facebook-pages.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-03-17
 - score: 3

-<p>Before you decide to invest in buying a Facebook page I think you need to take into account how useful will it be for your android app to target the fans of the page.</p>
+Before you decide to invest in buying a Facebook page I think you need to take into account how useful will it be for your android app to target the fans of the page.

-<p>After the recent newsfeed changes at Facebook, there is not much value in maintaining a Facebook page for your brand.
+After the recent newsfeed changes at Facebook, there is not much value in maintaining a Facebook page for your brand.
 Your posts on the page are only shown to less than 5% of the total number of fans.
 You will need to pay Facebook to boost your posts if you want to reach all your fans.
-It makes more sense to build your fan base where you can control it and avoid using Facebook for this purpose.</p>
+It makes more sense to build your fan base where you can control it and avoid using Facebook for this purpose.